-State, Activity, Name, Model, and # of VMs columns appear immediately under the PHYSICAL MACHINES heading and masthead.
+State, Activity, Name, Model, and # of VMs columns appear immediately under the

+PHYSICAL MACHINES heading and masthead.
 To manage a specific PM, click node0 (primary) or node1 under Name.
-To interpret PM states and activities, see "Physical Machine States and Activities" on page 100.
+To interpret PM states and activities, see "Physical Machine States and Activities" on page 98.
+To display information about a node, you can use the snmptable command; see "Obtaining System Information with snmptable" on page 484.